tarikh03/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 ### Retention Period

-This is the retention period (TTL) set on the extracted LUIs.
+This is the retention period set on the extracted LUIs.
 When this period ends, the LUIs are **automatically deleted** from Fabric and are no longer available.

 Note that when the Retention Period is set to zero, no retention period is set on the extracted LUIs.